kkai/web-source/content/publications.md

 title: "Publications"
 date: 2020-04-16T12:07:18+09:00
 ---***
+[_NASA-Task Load Index in CHI: A Comprehensive Review and Subscale Meta-Analysis with Implementation Guidelines_](/papers/pdf/lee2026nasa.pdf).
+Lee, Juyoung and Starner, Thad and Kunze, Kai and Kosch, Thomas and Pospelova, Maria and Woo, Woontack.
+ACM Transactions on Computer-Human Interaction.
+2026.
+[Bibtex](/papers/bib/lee2026nasa.bib).

+***
+[_Characterizing In-the-Wild Personal Listening Device Use to Inform Earable Application Design_](/papers/pdf/ramesh2026characterizing.pdf).
+Ramesh, Supraja and Hummel, Jonas and Becker, Silvia and Clarke, Christopher and Stuchbury-Wass, Jake and Kunze, Kai and Loewe, Axel and Beigl, Michael and Röddiger, Tobias. arXiv preprint arXiv:2607.24603.
+2026.
+[Bibtex](/papers/bib/ramesh2026characterizing.bib).

+***
+[_Floating Companion: Exploring Design Space for Soft Floating Robots in Indoor Environments_](/papers/pdf/xu2026floating.pdf).
+Xu, Mingyang and Li, Yanheng and Dumlu, Burcu Nimet and LC, RAY and Barbareschi, Giulia and Hoppe, Matthias and Li, Jie and Minamizawa, Kouta and Kunze, Kai.
+Proceedings of the 2026 Designing Interactive Systems Conference.
+2026.
+[Bibtex](/papers/bib/xu2026floating.bib).

+***
+[_Creating Empowering Counter-Narratives through Collective Digital Art by Disabled People_](/papers/pdf/barbareschi2026counter.pdf).
+Barbareschi, Giulia and Sato, Chihiro and Chen, Dunya and Chen, Sifan and Koga, Eimi and Wilsher-Mills, Jason and Kunze, Kai.
+Proceedings of the 2026 Designing Interactive Systems Conference.
+2026.
+[Bibtex](/papers/bib/barbareschi2026counter.bib).

+***
+[_Qìfield: Externalizing Qi as a Palmar Haptic Field for Volitional Extension in Tai Chi Practices_](/papers/pdf/lan2026qifield.pdf).
+Lan, Wei and Ren, Yilin and Si, Mingda and Feng, Changfei and Peng, Danyang and Kunze, Kai and Shen, Ximing and Pai, Yun Suen and Ishii, Hiroshi and Minamizawa, Kouta.
+Proceedings of the Extended Abstracts of the 2026 CHI Conference on Human Factors in Computing Systems.
+2026.
+[Bibtex](/papers/bib/lan2026qifield.bib).

+***
+[_Sensing Your Vocals: Exploring the Activity of Vocal Cord Muscles for Pitch Assessment Using Electromyography and Ultrasonography_](/papers/pdf/chen2026sensing.pdf).
+Chen, Kanyu and Panskus, Rebecca and Wu, Erwin and Peng, Yichen and Saito, Daichi and Kamiyama, Emiko and Li, Ruiteng and Liao, Chen-Chieh and Marky, Karola and Akira, Kato and Koike, Hideki and Kunze, Kai.
+Proceedings of the 2026 CHI Conference on Human Factors in Computing Systems.
+2026.
+[Bibtex](/papers/bib/chen2026sensing.bib).

+***
+_Towards EMG-Driven Pseudo-Haptic Feedback for VR Surgical Training_.
+Lan, Wei and Peng, Danyang and Xia, Zicheng and Langlotz, Tobias and Zollmann, Stefanie and Kunze, Kai.
+2026 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW).
+2026.
+[Bibtex](/papers/bib/lan2026towards.bib).

+***
+[_OpticalAging: Real-time Presbyopia Simulation for Inclusive Design via Tunable Lenses_](/papers/pdf/zhang2026opticalaging.pdf).
+Zhang, Qing and Su, Zixiong and Kondoh, Yoshihito and Asada, Kazunori and Starner, Thad and Kunze, Kai and Itoh, Yuta and Rekimoto, Jun.
+Proceedings of the Augmented Humans International Conference 2026.
+2026.
+[Bibtex](/papers/bib/zhang2026opticalaging.bib).

+***
+[_Inbody Interactions_](/papers/pdf/nanayakkara2026inbody.pdf).
+Nanayakkara, Suranga and Inami, Masahiko and Kunze, Kai and Churchill, Elizabeth and Chen, Kanyu and Peng, Danyang and Sasikumar, Prasanth and Wei, Yize and Nguyen, Mia Huong.
+Proceedings of the Augmented Humans International Conference 2026.
+2026.
+[Bibtex](/papers/bib/nanayakkara2026inbody.bib).

+***
+[_Affective Wearable Haptic Interventions: A Systematic Literature Review_](/papers/pdf/lee2026affective.pdf).
+Lee, Jueun and Röddiger, Tobias and Makarem, Sarah and Riedel, Till and Kunze, Kai and Beigl, Michael.
+Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies.
+2026.
+[Bibtex](/papers/bib/lee2026affective.bib).

+***
+[_Cognitive Sensing and Interaction (Dagstuhl Seminar 25422)_](/papers/pdf/kosch2026cognitive.pdf).
+Kosch, Thomas and Kunze, Kai and Schneegass, Christina and Starner, Thad.
+Dagstuhl Reports.
+2026.
+[Bibtex](/papers/bib/kosch2026cognitive.bib).

+***
 [_Abstraction Beats Realism: Physiological Visualizations Enhance Arousal Synchrony in VR Concert Recreations_](/papers/pdf/meng2026abstract.pdf).
 Meng, Xiaru and Ju, Yulan and Hoppe, Matthias and Han, Jiawen and He, Yan and Minamizawa, Kouta and Kunze, Kai.
 The Augmented Humans International Conference 2026 (AHs 2026), March 16--19, 2026, Okinawa, Japan.
 2026.
 [Bibtex](/papers/bib/meng2026abstract.bib).

 ***